safety information

 What are the ticket categories and what are they valid for?

-Rally Pass (Junior) > Gives access to spectator points on Saturday and Sunday, NOT VALID for Friday’s Superspecial stage, valid from 0-12 years.
+Rally Pass > Grants access to spectator areas on Saturday and Sunday.
+NOT VALID for the Friday Super Special Stage.
+Valid from the age of 14.

 What is a Superspecial?

-At this venue, you can follow the race from four spectator points relatively close together, each with a great view of the track.
+At this location, you can follow the race from four spectator areas situated relatively close to each other, all offering a great view of the track.

-Remember to take your seat safely at the chosen spectator point 35 minutes before the start of the first cars.
-After that, no spectator movement on the track is allowed!
+Remember to take your place at your chosen spectator area safely at least 35 minutes before the start of the first cars.
+After this point, no spectator movement affecting the track is allowed!

 How is the race weekend structured?

-The European Rally Championship (ERC) will take place over three days, Friday-Saturday-Sunday 12-13-14 April.
+The European Rally Championship (ERC) will take place over three days, from May 9 to 11 (Friday–Saturday–Sunday).

 How many venues are there?

-The race starts each day from the Service Park, where cars return during the day and at the end of the day.
+The race starts from the Service Park each day, with the cars returning there both during the day and at the end of each stage.

 When should you arrive on site?